harel/pw-db-bug/README.md

 I am running playwright with:
 `PW_EXPERIMENTAL_SERVICE_WORKER_NETWORK_EVENTS=1 npx playwright test --ui`

-I'm also importing `test` and `expect` from a fixture where I'm using `launchPersistentContext` and loading the extension, as per the reccomendations regarding browser extensions.
+I'm also importing `test` and `expect` from a fixture where I'm using `launchPersistentContext` and loading the extension, as per the recommendations regarding browser extensions.
 This behaviour is exhibited with headless true or false.

 Because of the nature of this problem providing a simple code example won't do.
-So I've reated a tiny repo which demonstrates the issue here:  https://github.com/harel/pw-db-bug
+So I've created a tiny repo which demonstrates the issue here:  https://github.com/harel/pw-db-bug

 once cloned you can execute the tests to demontrate the problem using: